smolanalyst/smolanalyst/README.md

 ## What is SmolAnalyst?

 SmolAnalyst is a tool that allows you to analyze data using natural language instructions.
-It uses Hugging Face's Smolagent to generate Python code that processes your data files within a secure containerized environment.
-The tool handles the execution environment, file management, and security aspects so you can focus on your analysis tasks.
+It uses Hugging Face's Smolagent to generate Python code that processes your data files within a secure, containerized environment.
+For security and isolation, SmolAnalyst relies on [Podman](https://podman.io/) to run all analysis tasks inside containers—so you’ll need to have Podman installed on your system.
+Smolanalyst handles the execution environment, file management, and security aspects so you can focus on your analysis tasks.

 ## Installation